dilshankarunarathne/docker-notes/README.md

 Then we can use the command `CMD` instruction to execute a command (to run the application).
 We need to invoke node.js for this.
+So, it should be `node app.js`.